Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 In a B2B comparison process, these are the critical criteria:

-Document Automation
+Document automation

-Integration with Authorized Operators
+Integration with authorised operators

 The ability to integrate data from multiple external providers.

-Regulatory Reporting
+Regulatory reporting

 Compliance with:

-Data must be audit-ready: traceable, verifiable, and exportable for audits.
+Data must be audit-ready: traceable, verifiable and exportable for audits.

-ERP Integration
+ERP integration

 To avoid duplication and errors, the solution should integrate with: